Saturday, May 24, 2025

 An associated GDPR request also went beyond the time limit and came with cynical attempts by NRW to claim I'm "not entitled to full copies of original documents, only the personal data within them".
 That's quite a distortion of the law, because that would permit organisations to redact everything except my name and address, which would tell me nothing about how my data is being processed.
 "Copyright" was also used to try and prevent publication - but this has no lawful basis, because there are exemptions to copyright enforcement (e.g. news reporting) - and fails to understand that my personal data belongs to me.

 Here is the part of their policy.
-NRW claim it was adopted in December 2020, though the policy document is itself dated (in 'properties'), alongside its author's name, as 28th of May, 2021 - a policy apparently written 15 months after it was adopted!
-Whilst I wait for NRW to explain that anomaly, this part deals with what NRW assert is the law about drones:
+NRW claim it was adopted in December 2020, though the policy document is itself dated (in 'properties'), alongside its author's name, as 28th of May, 2021.
+Whilst I wait for NRW to explain that anomaly (update: it claims it was the PDF creation date), this part deals with what NRW assert is the law about drones:

 This is immediately apparent as being a wholly incorrect interpretation of the law and there's no need for me to pull it apart, word by word; it's that bad.
 A search of some of the sentences pulls up identical text from other sites, including a solicitor's web site.
 I also wondered for a while whether someone had used AI to tell them what the law is.
 But AI does a better job of it, by far.